chrisjsewell/ipypublish/README.md

 ## Metadata Tags

-All information additional information, used to specify how a particular notebook/cell will be represented when converted, is stored in the metadata under:
+All information additional information, used to specify how a particular notebook/cell/output will be represented, when converted, is stored in the metadata under:

 ```json
 {